Coronary artery bypass surgery

 Overview

-Coronary artery bypass surgery creates a new path for blood to flow around a blocked or partially blocked artery in the heart.
+Coronary artery bypass surgery creates a new path for blood to go around a blocked or partially blocked artery in the heart.
 The surgery involves taking a healthy blood vessel from the chest or leg area.
 The vessel is connected below the blocked heart artery.
-The new pathway improves blood flow to the heart muscle.
+The new path improves blood flow to the heart muscle.

 Other names for this surgery are:

 Coronary artery bypass surgery doesn't cure the heart disease that caused a blockage, such as atherosclerosis or coronary artery disease.
 But it can reduce symptoms such as chest pain and shortness of breath.
-The surgery, commonly called CABG, may reduce the risk of heart disease-related death.
+The surgery also may reduce the risk of death due to heart disease.

 Why it's done

-Your health care provider might recommend coronary artery bypass surgery if you have:
+Your healthcare professional might recommend coronary artery bypass surgery if you have:

-- A blockage in the left main heart artery.
-This artery supplies a lot of blood to the heart muscle.
+• A blockage in the left main heart artery.
+This artery sends a lot of blood to the heart muscle.

-- Severe chest pain caused by narrowing of several heart arteries.
-The narrowing reduces blood flow to the heart even during light exercise or at rest.
+• Severe chest pain caused by narrowing of several heart arteries.

 Risks

 Coronary artery bypass surgery is open-heart surgery.
 All surgeries have some risks.
-Possible complications of coronary artery bypass surgery include:
+Possible complications of coronary artery bypass surgery are:

-The risk of complications is higher if the surgery is done as an emergency procedure.
+The risk of complications is higher if the surgery is done as an emergency treatment.

 Medicines to control bleeding and blood pressure and to prevent infection are typically given before surgery to reduce the risk of complications.
 If you have diabetes, you may get medicine to control blood sugar during surgery.